dustywhite7/pythonMikkeli/courseSlides/10 - Clustering.md

 # Heirarchical Clustering

 - **Heirarchy** - organizing a group from highest to lowest in some measureable trait
-- In our case, it will be similarity to other observations
+- We will use similarity to other observations

 ---